Table of Contents

 Most of us don’t want to spend much time thinking about cockroaches.
 They’re downright creepy.
-But besides being gross looking, cockroaches can be very dangerous, spreading disease and triggering allergic reactions.
+But besides looking gross, cockroaches can be very dangerous to humans, spreading disease and triggering allergic reactions.
 You may think you’re far from any cockroaches, but the National Pest Management Association reports that 63% of homes in the United States contain cockroach allergens (78% in urban areas).
 Learn more startling facts about cockroaches so that you understand the risks and know what to be aware of when you encounter them.

 1. If you’ve seen a single cockroach, you have a big problem

 Cockroaches like to hide.
 They make nests in tight, enclosed spaces, typically near a water supply.
 Because cockroaches don’t like to be out in the open, it means if you see one, you probably have way more cockroaches living somewhere in your home, many times in places that are difficult to see.
 Cockroaches can fester deep in your walls, near pipes, beneath wallpaper, in cracks and crevices, or inside furniture.
 Locating the cockroaches’ nest can prove difficult, so it best to call a pest control company to deal with them.

 2. Cockroaches carry a host of diseases